rahulsh1/rahulsh1.github.com/_posts/2018-12-20-Spring-ObjectFactory_Basics.md

       }
     }

+    @Test
+    public void testExampleFiveWithOneLogger() {
+      try (AnnotationConfigApplicationContext context = new AnnotationConfigApplicationContext()) {
+        context.register(ExampleFive.class, JsonLogger.class);
+        context.refresh();

+        ExampleFive example = context.getBean(ExampleFive.class);
+        example.runApps();
+      }
+    }

 When the `runApps` method is invoked, if a dependency is found, then the consumer is fired otherwise nothing happens.
+In the test above, you should see the output from the `JsonLogger`.

-You can also use the `ifUnique` API that also takes in a `Consumer`.
+You can similarly use the `ifUnique` API that also takes in a `Consumer`.
+This comes in handy to support all cases as explained in the earlier scenario with `getIfUnique`.

 ## Summary
 That wraps up the basic use-cases for ObjectProvider.
 You can use it to retrieve a bean only if it actually exists or if a single candidate can be determined using programmatic resolution without blowing up at the wiring phase or while using the bean instances.
 With Iterable and Stream support added in 5.1, we can easily support cases (with the same code) when zero or more dependencies exist for the bean of a given type.

-The above example code is available [here](https://github.com/rahulsh1/spring-objectprovider-examples)
+The above code samples are available [here](https://github.com/rahulsh1/spring-objectprovider-examples)

-## References
+## References <a name="references"></a>
 [1] [Spring Framework 4.3 Core Updates](https://spring.io/blog/2016/03/04/core-container-refinements-in-spring-framework-4-3)

 [2] [Spring Framework 5.1 Core Updates](https://spring.io/blog/2018/07/26/spring-framework-5-1-goes-rc1)